Engaging Employers in Work-Based Learning

 It’s easy to see how WBL programs benefit students and schools, but those benefits also extend to employers.
 These benefits are important to highlight when you begin talking to potential partners.

 By participating in WBL programs, employers can directly have a hand in cultivating the very skills they see are lacking in the workforce.
 This can ensure that down the road, they have qualified employees with the skills and competencies that they are looking for.
+The are nurturing the career preparation that will help their business in the future.

 Work-based learning programs also allow businesses to start developing pools of talent that they can continue to cultivate while students attend college and are later looking for internships.